dyninst/dyninst/docs/parseAPI/developer/CodeSource.h.rst

       Code region lookup.
 Must be consistent with the _regions vector.
 Mandatory.

-  .. cpp:member:: protected dyn_c_vector<Hint> _hints
+  .. cpp:member:: protected std::vector<Hint> _hints

       Hints for where to begin parsing.

-      Required for the default parsing mode, but usage of one of the direct parsing modes (parsing particular locations or using speculative methods) is supported without hints.
+      CodeSource implementors can supply a set of Hint objects describing where functions are known to start in the binary.
+These hints are used to seed the parsing algorithm.
+These are required when using the default parsing mode, but usage of one of the direct parsing modes (parsing particular locations or using speculative methods) is supported without hints.

   .. cpp:member:: protected static dyn_hash_map<std::string, bool> non_returning_funcs